CharliePoole/statiq-site/input/technical/i-discover-ruby.md

 Published: 29 Jul 2006
 Tags: [OSCON,Ruby,TDD,It's the Tests]
 ---
 This week at OSCON 2006 I finally learned some Ruby.
-I've been meaning to do this and learning by listening to <a href="http://blogs.pragprog.com/cgi-bin/pragdave.cgi">Dave Thomas</a> and <a href="http://clarkware.com/cgi/blosxom/">Mike Clark</a> seemed like it would be much more fun than simply reading a book.
+I've been meaning to do this and learning by listening to Dave Thomas and Mike Clark seemed like it would be much more fun than simply reading a book.
 Turns out I was right.

 <!--more-->
 In the process, I discovered a cool thing about Ruby and invented a really neat way to use it.
 Except not really: other folks already knew about my "discovery" and my "invention" has been invented a few times before!
 Oh well!
 It was fun and I learned a lot.
 If you don't know Ruby, some of this may be new to you as well.
 If you do know it, perhaps you'll find something to smile about here.